Ian Beckles: Early life and college

-Professional Football
+Professional football career

-Following Indiana, Beckles was drafted in the fifth round of the 1990 NFL draft, the first round of the 1990 CFL draft, and started immediately for the Tampa Bay Buccaneers at right guard.
-The rookie was a bright addition to an interior line that had struggled with guards Tom McHale, John Bruhin and Carl Bax.
+Following Indiana, Beckles was selected in the fifth round of the 1990 NFL draft and the first round of the 1990 CFL draft, and started immediately for the Tampa Bay Buccaneers at right guard.

-Beckles became a mainstay during his seven seasons with the Bucs, along with left tackle Paul Gruber and centre Tony Mayberry, while the left guard and right tackle positions were in flux from season to season.
-During his time, the Bucs had 1,000 yard rushers and Reggie Cobb (1992) and Errict Rhett (1994, 1995).
-Beckles, who wore jersey no. 62, departed as a free agent after the 1996 season, inking a deal with Philadelphia.
+Beckles started seven seasons with the Bucs.
+During his time, the Bucs had 1,000 yard rushers in Reggie Cobb (1992) and Errict Rhett (1994, 1995).
+Beckles, who wore jersey no. 62, departed as a free agent after the 1996 season, signing a deal with the Philadelphia Eagles.

-Beckles started two seasons for the Eagles at right guard alongside players such as right tackle Richard Cooper, centres Steve Everitt and Bubba Miller and swingmen Jermaine Mayberry and Jerry Crafts, before signing with the Jets in 1999.
+Beckles started two seasons for the Eagles at right guard.
 Ricky Watters had 1,000 yard seasons in each of Beckles' seasons as a starter with Philadelphia under offensive coordinator Jon Gruden.

-His time with the Jets was brief, however, as he was released prior to the season as the Jets elected to go with young guards Randy Thomas (right side, a rookie) and Kerry Jenkins (left side, who moved inside from tackle) and David Loverne (rc).
+Beckles signed with the New York Jets in 1999, but was released prior to the season.
 Head coach Bill Parcells criticized Beckles' conditioning during his time in New York.
 Parcells, however, told Beckles he would keep him as a veteran backup to the young guards.
 Beckles told Parcells, at that point in his career, his heart was not in the game enough to be a reserve.

-After being out of football in 1999, Beckles was in camp with the Broncos for approximately one month as a backup to left guard Mark Schlereth in 2000.
-Beckles had not played any position in the NFL, except right guard, and retired after suffering severe cramping due to dehydration after filling in for Schlereth in practice.
+After being out of football in 1999, Beckles was in camp with the Denver Broncos for approximately one month in 2000.
+Beckles retired after suffering severe cramping due to dehydration.